Quick Answer: When Does Test Automation ROI Turn Positive?

 NextPage helps teams turn QA automation from a vague tool purchase into a measurable release-confidence system.
 We map current regression effort, defect leakage, release bottlenecks, toolchain readiness, CI/CD constraints, product volatility, and test-data risk before recommending what to automate first.

-The right engagement may be a QA automation ROI worksheet, a release-readiness review, a smoke-suite implementation, or a phased regression roadmap.
+The right engagement may be a QA automation maturity audit, a release-readiness review, a smoke-suite implementation, or a phased regression roadmap.
 The goal is not maximum coverage.
 The goal is a trusted suite that reduces release risk and gives the team better evidence before production changes ship.